broadinstitute/mas-seq-paper-data/README.md

 The workflow and inputs run to process the data can be found in the `workflows` folder.

 ## Other Long-Read Pipelines / Analyses
-Additional long-read analyses and pipelines can be found at The Broad Institute's [long read pipelines github repository](https://github.com/broadinstitute/long-read-pipelines).
+Additional long-read analyses and pipelines can be found at the [LRMA group pipelines repository](https://github.com/broadinstitute/long-read-pipelines).
 These pipelines are not necessarily directly related to this work, but many share common components and sub-workflows / tasks.